 Supporting the 2019 NHS long-term plan: An evaluation of the implementation and impact of hospital-based tobacco services

-What are we doing?
+What were we doing?

 The 2019 NHS Long Term Plan – a government policy – aimed to tackle smoking through delivering a new service to support smokers to quit, in three settings: acute hospital, mental health inpatients and maternity services.
 The government wanted to provide smokers who are admitted to any of these settings in England access to a new ‘stop smoking service’ that includes both behavioural support and medication to help them to quit.

-Why is it important?
+Why was it important?

 In 2019, 14.1% of adults in the UK smoked, and over 500,000 hospital admissions were due to smoking in 2020.

-How are we doing it?
+How did we do it?

 The findings from this study will support NHS Trusts by giving them information on how to improve the stop smoking service for the future from the perspectives of service users, healthcare professionals, and others.

-Early findings from the first phase of the research study:
+Early findings (from the first phase of the research study):

 Professionals: